 Lead with Languages

 This is the year to Lead with Languages!
-The American Council on the Teaching of Foreign Languages (ACTFL) encourages all interested parties to view this video and advocate for languages.
+The American Council on the Teaching of Foreign Languages (ACTFL) encourages all interested parties to watch the Lead with Languages: Making Language Proficiency a National Priority video and advocate for languages.

 Frequently Asked Questions

 - State Board of Education (SBE) FAQs: Guidance from SBE on Washington state world languages.

 - OSPI World Language (WL) FAQs: General guidance about world languages.

 Washington state has adopted the national Standards for Foreign Language Learning in the 21st Century as our World Languages K-12 Learning Standards.